-1. (a) Discretize problem (1) using the explicit Euler integrator with step-size h over N intervals.
-Write on paper the obtained discrete-time optimal control problem.

-(b) Write the first-order optimality conditions for the discretized problem obtained at point (a).
-Use the Hamiltonian function defined as for compactness.
+- 1. (a) Discretize problem (1) using the explicit Euler integrator with step-size h over N intervals.
+Write on paper the obtained discrete-time optimal control problem. - (b) Write the first-order optimality conditions for the discretized problem obtained in (a).
+Use the Hamiltonian function defined as to simplify these conditions.